top of page

 “The Torah forbids absolutely to totally uproot fruit bearing trees is that in some way man and tree are alike, uprooting a tree is equivalent to destroying its “soul.”
 Although the “soul” of the tree is, of course, not comparable to a soul that was given to man by G’d Himself, nonetheless the sap that courses through its trunk is similar to the lifeblood of a human being, and since it poses no threat to man, destroying it totally is considered as unwarranted…According to a Midrash (Midrash Tannaim, page 123) the comparison between a fruit-bearing tree and a human being here draws attention to man’s “fruit” being the commandments and good deeds he performs while alive, a tree’s “good deeds” are the actual fruit it produces.”
 Tzror HaMor, R’ Avraham Saba, Shoftim, translated by R’ Eliyahu Munk, Lambda Publishers, Volume V, pgs.
 1928-1929

 “Don’t think to yourselves, ‘We have Abraham for our father,’ for I tell you that God is able to raise up children to Abraham from these stones.
-“Even now the axe lies at the root of the trees.
-Therefore, every tree that doesn’t bring forth good fruit is cut down, and cast into the fire.”
+“Even now, the axe lies at the root of the trees.
+Therefore, every tree that doesn’t produce good fruit is cut down and cast into the fire.”
 Matthew 3:7-10

 Yeshua warns sternly,